 BHP’s Board oversees our approach to sustainability.
-The Board’s Sustainability Committee has oversight of health, safety, environmental, community (HSEC) and other human rights matters and assists the Board with governance and monitoring.
-The Sustainability Committee also oversees the adequacy of the systems to identify and manage HSEC-related risks and overall HSEC and human rights performance.
+The Board’s Sustainability Committee has oversight of health, safety, environmental and community (HSEC) matters, including human rights, and assists the Board with governance and monitoring.
+The Sustainability Committee also oversees the adequacy of the systems designed to identify and manage HSEC-related risks and overall HSEC and other human rights performance.

 Our Human Rights Policy Statement sets out our expectations for our people, business partners and other relevant parties to respect human rights.
 The Policy Statement was developed in line with Principle 16 of the UN Guiding Principles on Business and Human Rights, included consultation with internal and external stakeholders and was endorsed by BHP’s Executive Leadership Team.
 The Human Rights Policy Statement applies to all operated assets and functions in accordance with our reporting scope and boundaries.